MinnPost/minnpost-wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 = How to disable Insert Headers and Footers on a specific page? =

-You can use one of the three available boolean filters: disable_ihaf, disable_ihaf_footer, disable_ihaf_header and return true value in order to disable printing either on the entire page or specifically in the header or footer of a given page.
+You can use one of the three available boolean filters: disable_ihaf, disable_ihaf_footer, disable_ihaf_header, disable_ihaf_body and return true value in order to disable printing either on the entire page or specifically in the header or footer of a given page.

 == Notes ==
 Insert Headers and Footers is the easiest way to insert code in your WordPress headers and footers.